Druwing/ArteConnect/README.md

 ---

+## Serverless Deploy

+The project is ready for serverless deployment (e.g., Vercel) using the `vercel_app.py` file and `vercel.json` configuration.

+---

-For more details, see the code and controllers in the `app/` and the test cases in `tests/`.
+For more details, see the code and controllers in the `app/` directory and the test cases in `tests/`.